AugurProject/augur.js-docs/source/includes/_transactionAPI.md

 ### augur.api.Universe.getOrCreateFeeWindowByTimestamp(p)

 Gets the Ethereum contract address of the active [Fee Window](#fee-window) at the specified Unix timestamp in a given [Universe](#universe).
 If the Ethereum contract address for the Fee Window does not already exist, this function will create it.
-This transaction will trigger a [`FeeWindowCreated`](#FeeWindowCreated) event if the Fee window is created without any errors.
+This transaction will trigger a [`FeeWindowCreated`](#FeeWindowCreated) event if the Fee Window is created without any errors.

 #### Parameters: